San Patricio Plaza: 2010-present

 On August 28, 2012, San Patricio Plaza announced a renovation of its Food Court, pedestrian bridge and multifloor parking.
 By January 2013, the remodelation was completed.

 On October 22, 2014, the mall changed its logo again for its 50th anniversary.
 The entire San Patricio Village was also given a repainting that began in early 2014, replacing the old beige, pink and green color scheme that had been used since 1994, with a new green, yellow and white color scheme.
-The rest of the mall's 2nd floor, that had remained unremodeled in 2012, was remodeled as well.
-The mall celebrated the 50th anniversary with an exhibit about its history, and a time capsule which contains items from the mall’s first 50 years that will open in 2064.
-A replica of the mall’s original sign was created for the exhibition, which was later moved to the pedestrian bridge in 2016.
+The rest of the mall's 2nd floor, that had remained un remodeled in 2012, was remodeled as well.

+In 2014, the mall celebrated its 50th anniversary with an exhibit about its history, and a time capsule which contains items from the mall's first 50 years that will open in 2064.
+A replica of the mall's original sign was created for the exhibition, which was later moved to the pedestrian bridge in 2016.
 The exhibit partially closed in 2015.
 Visitors could still see the history showcase until 2018, when the remains of the exhibit were removed in favor of a larger AT&T location.

 On January 12, 2017, it was announced that the mall would undergo a $4 million renovation in order to look more modern.
 It included a new fountain, a new central atrium, new stairs, replacement of flooring and ceiling, exterior improvements, and more.
 The six ad banners on the fountain area were also removed; and the pink elevator in front of the fountain was demolished.
 The project officially began on January 17, 2017.
-The interior was originally expected to be completed in November 2017; however it was completed in March 2018 due delays caused by Hurricane Maria.
-In February 2018, the mall started a campaign promoting their then-newly-renovated image.
-A reinauguration ceremony was held in April 2018.
-The exterior improvements began in August 2017 and were completed in November 2018.
+The interior was originally expected to be completed in November 2017; however it was completed in March 2018 due to delays caused by Hurricane Maria.